YHuang001/Hawkes-Processes/HawkesCode-master/HawkesCode-master/README.md

 # Codes for the paper "Tracking Dynamic Point Processes on Networks"

 Disclaimer: These are the paper's demo codes.
-They are only for private studies, if you accidentally see this, please refer to the [author's website](erichall87.github.io) to check all codes.
+They are only for private studies, if you accidentally see this repository, please refer to the [author's website](erichall87.github.io) to check all codes.
 All rights go to the authors Eric Hall, etc.

 This repository contains scripts for implementing the the algorithms described in [Tracking Dynamic Point Processes on Networks](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=7469837).
 The repository contains the following files: